Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Lakers

 Aaron Gordon Insights vs. the Lakers

-- Gordon's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- Defensively, the Lakers are ranked 20th in the NBA, giving up 116.6 points per game.
+- On defense, the Lakers have conceded 116.6 points per game, which is 20th-best in the NBA.

-- On the glass, the Lakers have conceded 44.9 rebounds per contest, which puts them 25th in the league.
+- The Lakers concede 44.9 rebounds per game, ranking 25th in the league.

-- The Lakers allow 25.7 assists per game, 15th-ranked in the league.
+- Giving up 25.7 assists per game, the Lakers are the 15th-ranked team in the NBA.

-- Giving up 12.5 made 3-pointers per contest, the Lakers are the 18th-ranked team in the NBA.
+- Allowing 12.5 made 3-pointers per contest, the Lakers are the 18th-ranked squad in the league.

 Aaron Gordon vs. the Lakers